TD Place Stadium: Soccer

 During the 1976 Summer Olympics in Montreal, the stadium hosted five soccer matches.

 In mid-2007, the stadium was one of six hosts in the 2007 FIFA U-20 World Cup.
 Capacity was then listed at 28,826.

-In 2014, Ottawa Fury FC joined the North American Soccer League (NASL) and made an agreement to use the stadium as its home grounds.
+In 2014, Ottawa Fury FC joined the North American Soccer League (NASL) and reached an agreement to use the stadium as its home grounds.

-The stadium was one of six chosen to host matches for the 2015 FIFA Women's World Cup; it hosted a total of six group stage matches, two Round of 16 matches, and one quarter-final match.
-Due to FIFA policy forbidding commercial sponsorship of stadium names, the stadium was known as "Lansdowne Stadium" during the tournament.
+The stadium was one of six chosen venues to host matches for the 2015 FIFA Women's World Cup; it hosted a total of six group stage matches, two Round of 16 matches, and one quarter-final match.
+Due to FIFA policy forbidding commercial sponsorship of stadium names, the stadium was temporarily referred to as "Lansdowne Stadium" during the tournament.

 A portion of FieldTurf and some field-level stands set up for soccer matches suffered minor fire damage on July 18, 2018, during the Fury FC home leg of the 2018 Canadian Championship semifinal against Toronto FC.
 The cause was lit flares brought in by some members of a Toronto supporters' group, the "Inebriatti", which ignited one of their banners.
 Also, at least one firework was detonated during the incident.

 In 2019, Ottawa Fury ceased operations after it lost its sanctioning to play in the USL Championship and refused to join the Canadian Premier League (CPL).
-In 2020, Atlético Ottawa joined the Canadian Premier League representing Ottawa, using TD Place Stadium as its home grounds.
+In 2020, Atlético Ottawa joined the Canadian Premier League, representing Ottawa, using TD Place Stadium as its home grounds.

-in 2025, Ottawa Rapid FC played their first league game in the stadium, a 2–1 win in front of a crowd of 6,980.
+In 2025, Ottawa Rapid FC of the new Northern Super League made its debut at TD Place Stadium, winning its inaugural home match 2–1 in front of 6,980 spectators.